skoolkid/pyskool/_sources/info.txt

 Bugs
 ----
 No doubt there are bugs in Pyskool - and in this documentation - or ways it deviates unacceptably from the original games.
-Please `report any bugs <https://bugs.launchpad.net/pyskool>`_ (reproducible crashes, especially) you find, and help to make Pyskool a solid and stable platform for developing new Skool-based games.
+Please `report any bugs`_ (reproducible crashes, especially) you find, and help to make Pyskool a solid and stable platform for developing new Skool-based games.
 If you can provide a saved game that demonstrates the bug shortly after being loaded, all the better.

+.. _report any bugs: `bug tracker`_

 Frequently asked questions
 --------------------------